esnet/EScp/README.md

 ==============================

-After initiating a transfer with EScp, system SSH is invoked to connect to the remote host, however, unlike SCP, it just uses SSH to spawn a receiver and transfer session keys.
-Once complete, EScp connects to the EScp service on the remote host, typically using TCP port 1232-42 (chooses first open port).
+After initiating a transfer with EScp, system SSH is invoked to connect to the remote host, however, unlike SCP, it uses SSH only to spawn a receiver and transfer session keys.
+Once complete, EScp connects to the EScp service on the remote host, typically using TCP port 1232-42 (choosing the first open port).

 Once connected it encrypts all communications using AES-GCM-128 and the session keys from earlier.
 Because EScp implements it's own encryption protocol, it is